Welcome to JACO website

 Level 1 : Entry-level training program This program is offered to orthoptists within 5 years of obtaining their license. change to It includes lectures and technical training which provides the orthoptists the necessary skills to master accurate measurements

 Level 2 : Basic training program This program is offered to orthoptists who have completed the entry-level training program or who have been licensed for at least 11 years.
 It consists of stages I through III and aims to provide orthoptists with highly specialized knowledge and skills.
+Orthoptists who have completed this program and have a certain level of clinical experience are referred to as a highly qualified orthiptist)by the association.

 Level 3 : Specialized training program This program is offered to orthoptists who have completed the basic training program.
 It consists of stages I through III.
 After this program orthoptist choses a main specialty from Orthoptics, Low vision care, eye examination for ophthalmology, vision science of optics and glasses and trained as a top-grade orthoptist to be a leader, practitioner and educator in that specialty

-Public Relations and Awareness-raising campaigns
+Public Relations and Awareness-raising campaigns (Public Relations Department) |

 Public relations engages in awareness-raising campaigns to inform and educate the general public on ocular health and medicine.
 This department provide leaflets and brochures for rasing public awareness of the importance of health checkups and visual examinations for 3-year-old and information about ocular diseases for adults.
+Public relations department also promotes a better understanding of orthoptists’ duties and expertise to the general public by offering seminars and creating videos.

-(International Relations Department)
+International Exchange (International Relations Department) |

 International Relations department offers consultations and advice on accepting trainees from overseas organizations related to health checkups, orthoptics, low vision care, and ophthalmological testing in which Japanese orthoptists are highly skilled.
 We coordinate with International Orthoptic Congress members.